RockLib/RockLib.Messaging/docs/Kafka.md

 ## KafkaReceiver

-The KafkaReceiver class can be directly instantiated and has the following parameters:
+The KafkaReceiver class can be directly instantiated in one of the two ways.

+The first has the following parameters:

 - name
   - The name of the instance of KafkaReceiver.